jmussman/lambdaone-aws-python/README.md

 the test/resources folder.
 The hardwired JSON key is in the resources folder.
 The server starts when the test class is loaded, and is shut down when the test class ends.

+##### Acceptance Tests with Docker

+First, strip the ".disabled" extension from the test/acceptance/test_lambda_function.py.disabled file.

 ##### Hoisting Class Definitions for Import Styles